 When To Use Physical Therapy For Treating Chronic Pain?

-After growing opioid epidemic, CDC released opioid prescription guideline that recognized opioid prescription as appropriate in
+After growing opioid epidemic, CDC released opioid prescription guideline that recognized opioid prescription as appropriate in certain cases including cancer treatment, palliative care, and end of life care, if properly dosed.3

 But for other management, a patient should choose physical therapy under following conditions: